 For many organizations, managing third-party risk starts out as a relatively easy proposition because the company doesn’t have too many third-party relationships.
 As those companies mature, however, the endeavor soon becomes unwieldy.

-With one or two third parties in your supply chain, you can leverage spreadsheets to identify and manage third-party risk.
-But as your organization grows, your needs will become more complex, and spreadsheets will often lead to disorganization and chaos.
+With only a few third parties in your supply chain, you can use spreadsheets to identify and manage third-party risk.
+But as your organization grows and your needs become more complex, spreadsheets will lead to disorganization and chaos.

-In this post, we share five strategies for helping you manage your third-party risk.
+In this post, we share five strategies to manage your third-party risk.

 How Are You Managing Third-Party Risk?

-In a recent survey on vendor risk management, Reciprocity discovered that over 40% of organizations tracked third-party risk with emails and spreadsheets.
-In comparison, another 21% confessed they weren’t managing third-party risk at all.
-Only 14% use a GRC tool for managing third-party risk.
+In a recent survey on vendor risk management, Reciprocity discovered that more than 40 percent of organizations tracked third-party risk with emails and spreadsheets; another 21 percent weren’t managing third-party risk at all.
+Only 14 percent used a GRC tool for managing third-party risk.

-Managing third-party risk through documents, spreadsheets, and emails adds unnecessary complexity into the system and significantly increases the cost of third-party risk management.
+Managing third-party risk through documents, spreadsheets, and emails adds unnecessary complexity to the system and significantly increases the cost of third-party risk management.

-Moreover, today’s organizations face many regulatory pressures for third-party management- everything from privacy and information security, to anti-corruption and health, safety, and international labor standards.
+Moreover, today’s organizations face many regulatory pressures for third-party management- everything from privacy and information security, to anti-corruption and health, safety, and labor standards.
 Organizations must be able to manage all these complexities (and more), across all their third parties.

-Considering that modern organizations operate in such a complex business, technical, and legal environment, they need a way to manage third-party vendor risks.
-Documents, spreadsheets, and emails do not cut the mustard anymore.
+Given those demands, businesses need a way to manage third-party vendor relationship risks.
+Documents, spreadsheets, and emails won’t pass muster.
 A robust third-party risk management (TPRM) program is essential.

 What is a Third Party, Third-Party Risk, and Third-Party Risk Management?

-The modern business landscape consists of an interconnected mesh of business relationships and dependencies.
-On average, over half of an organization’s “insiders” are third parties, such as:
+The modern business landscape is an interconnected mesh of business relationships and dependencies.
+On average, more than half of an organization’s “insiders” are third parties, such as:

 - Outsourcing firms